wp-plugins/mk-simple-backups/readme.txt

 == Description ==

-Allows you to create three basic Backups from the Backend:
+On a page within the "Tools" Submenu, you'll find a simple form which lets you choose the ingredients of a current Backup:

-* .ZIP containing your uploads
+* Uploads (either by scanning your Upload Directory, or by fetching Attachments from your Database)
-* .ZIP containing the active Theme
+* Active Theme (and its parent theme, if used)
-* SQL Dump containing the Mysql Database
+* SQL-Dump containing the Mysql Database

 Backups will be stored within a folder in wp-content and be downloadable from the Backend.
 Once the downloads are finished, the backup files on the Server can be flushed.